mvs-org/docs-mvs-org/source/docs/backup-account.md

 3. Import Account
 Using cli command `importkeyfile` to import your account information from backup file.
+NOTICE: you must use the same password as when using dumpkeyfile.
 	```
 	$ ./mvs-cli importkeyfile account_name password path_of_backup_keyfile
 	```